joeweaver/asmFoam/README.md

+**NB: This is my mirrored copy of my bitbucket fork of Chris DeGroot's work at https://bitbucket.org/cdegroot/asmfoam/src I have it mirrored here since my usual workflow incorporates github.
+Eventual changes will be incorporated into the bitbucket fork and then, hopefully, pulled into the original repo**

 # asmFoam - A multiphase CFD solver with coupled activated sludge biokinetics

 `asmFoam` is a multiphase CFD solver that is coupled with an activated sludge model, based on the ASM1 model of Henze et al. (1987).
 There are currently two oxygen transfer models available, based on: (i) constant, spatially uniform values of `kL` (mass transfer coefficient) and `a` (interfacial area), expressed as the product, kLa  (ii) dynamically calculated values of `kL`, based on Higbie's penetration theory, and `a`, based on local bubble size and gas volume fraction.